errbotio/errbot/docs/user_guide/flow_development/concepts.rst

 wait for the user to execute one of the possible commands at every step to advance along the graph.

 Predicates can be used to trigger a command automatically.
-Predicates are simple functions saying to Errbot, "this command has enough in the context to be able to executed without any user intervention".
+Predicates are simple functions saying to Errbot, "this command has enough in the context to be able to execute without any user intervention".
 At any time if a predicate is verified after a step is executed, Errbot will proceed and execute the next step.